Leeds Skelton Lake services

 This is the only motorway service area to genuinely have two names.
 Its promoters couldn't decide between 'Leeds' or 'Skelton Lake', so they took both.
 A combination like that hasn't been seen since Washington-Birtley in 1970.

-Extra did place notices advising that only those making an essential long-distance journey could eat on-site, but there was little they could do.
+Extra did place notices advising that only those making an essential long-distance journey could eat on-site, but there was little they could do to enforce it.
 In March 2021, Leeds Police began making unannounced visits and advised that anybody who felt the service area offered a loophole in restrictions was mistaken.

-Following the Coronavirus lockdown in early 2021, the Regus Express meeting room permanently closed lasting less than 6 months.
+The Regus Express meeting room permanently closed in early 2021, having lasted less than six months.

 The motorway here only opened in 1999, opening a new corridor for development and for services.
 Between 1997 and 2005, Extra had several plans for a service area and a Travelodge here rejected.
 At the time the junction hadn't opened: it had been delayed and didn't open until 2009.
 This had a similar layout but with a smaller building and closer HGV parking.